\"Writing.Com

 The newsletter these readers were responding to is

-"Planning ahead... or not by Ben Langhinrichs
+"Planning ahead... or notOpen in new Window. by Ben Langhinrichs Author Icon

 There isn't a right way to write a short story, but there are reasons to try something new.
 (Short Stories Newsletter - June 15, 2011)

-Soulchild I like the idea of writing without a plan, it feels more challenging and real than writing with a plan.
+Soulchild Author Icon I like the idea of writing without a plan, it feels more challenging and real than writing with a plan.
 It inspires me to be extra creative and allow myself to make mistakes.
 The great thing about this approach is when all the pieces come together to form a complete short story.

-LJPC - the tortoise Hi Ben!
+LJPC - the tortoise Author Icon Hi Ben!

 Thanks for the great NL about whether to outline or not.
 It's refreshing that you diddn't pick a side in the argument.
 I think authors do best when they use a bit of both, although either way is good as long as the writer writes!
 Just getting the words on the page is a struggle.
 Use all the amunition you have.
 Thanks for the helpful NL! *Smile*